VIDEO PODCAST: Wednesday With Wagner - Hosted by Matthew Stevens & Joey Wagner

 The topics Stevens and Wagner hit on for this debut edition are:

 - Illini football get a verbal commit from fmr.
-Miami WR Brian Hightower

-- Illini basketball still searching for a transfer player; Stevens and Wagner discuss if former Wake Forest guard Chaundee Brown could be that missing piece.

-- Wagner discovered something interesting Illini sophomore forward Giorgi Bezhanishvili is doing on social media and video conferencing to help local athletes during COVID-19 with their workouts.
+Mississippi State OL Brevyn Jones.

+- Illini football get a verbal commit from a high school prospect: three-star DB Prince Green.